La Damnation de Faust: Part IV

 Faust has seduced, then abandoned Marguerite, who still awaits his return ("D'amour l'ardente flamme").
 She can hear soldiers and students in the distance, which reminds her of the night Faust first came to her house.
 But this time he is not among them.

 Faust calls upon nature to cure him of his world-weariness ("Nature immense, impénétrable et fière").
 Méphistophélès appears and tells him that Marguerite is in prison.
 While awaiting Faust's return, she has given her mother the sleeping potion Faust had previously provided to calm her mother during their nights of love, and used it so often that she has killed the old woman, and now is to be hanged the next day.
 Faust panics, but Méphistophélès claims he can save her—if Faust relinquishes his soul to him.
 Unable to think of anything but saving Marguerite, Faust agrees.
 The two ride off on a pair of black horses.

 Thinking they are on their way to Marguerite, Faust becomes terrified when he sees demonic apparitions.
 The landscape becomes more and more horrible and grotesque, and Faust finally realizes that Méphistophélès has taken him directly into hell.
 Demons and damned spirits greet Méphistophélès in a mysterious infernal language and welcome Faust among them.

 Hell has fallen silent after Faust's arrival—the torment he suffers is unspeakable.
 Marguerite is saved and welcomed into heaven.

-Recordings
+Selected discography

-Complete recordings include (vocal parts in order: Faust, Marguerite, Méphistophélès):
+The following selected discography of the work presents the vocal performers in the order: Faust, Marguerite, Méphistophélès, Brander.
+The singer of the Celestial Voice is included afterwards where information is available.